 If a product or its packaging is made using recycled content, this means the materials have come from post-consumer recycled waste that might have otherwise ended up in landfill – they can most often be recycled again.
 One great example of this is Dr Bronner’s.
 Their bottles are made from 100% post-consumer plastics and can continue to be recycled after you use them.

-On the other hand, recyclable materials, of which both plastics and cardboard would qualify, are those that can be processed to use again.
+Recyclable materials, of which both plastics and cardboard would qualify, are those that can be processed to use again.
 Beauty Kubes make shampoo cubes housed in a card box vs. a plastic bottle – and card is very easily recycled and will even biodegrade, whereas plastic can only be recycled.
-Check with your local authority what you are able to put in your recycling bin for collection.
-Shop Recycled and Recyclable Beauty Products.
+Check with your local authority what you are able to put in your recycling bin for collection before committing to this option.

 Coloured Glass vs. Clear Glass

 Glass is a great option for packaging as most local councils will have glass recycling as standard – just remember to remove the pumps or caps that will likely still be plastic.
 The big question is – to separate or not to separate?
-Unfortunately recycling glass is not as simple as putting it all in one bin to be collected.
-Not all glass recipes are the same and mixing glass hues can diminish the quality of the recycled product and ability to sell recycled glass in the future.
-We are lucky that in the UK, commercial recycling facilities have automatic colour sorting.
-Shop Glass Packaging Beauty Products.
+Not all glass recipes are the same and mixing glass hues may diminish the quality of the recycled product, however we are lucky that in the UK, commercial recycling facilities have automatic colour sorting.